Alfons0329/CP_Spring_2019/readme.md

 ## 20190322, HW3
 ### [Binary String](https://oj.nctu.me/problems/825/)

-* Thought: By using the dedicated data structure "trie" to accomplish string prefix matching in O(N) time, for more idea, see the comments.
+* Thought: By using the dedicated data structure "trie" to accomplish string prefix matching in $O(N)$ time, for more idea, see the comments.
 * Analysis:
     * Time complexity: $O(N)$
     * Space complexity: $O(N)$